Fair Isle vs. Intarsia

 We’ve included instructions for the numbers 1, 2 and 3.

-Football Set – Available Now in the Store
+Football Set – Available Now in Our Etsy Shop

 The pattern includes written instructions, lots of photos, checkboxes to mark your progress, supplies list and more.